Epistemix-com/Network-Visualization-Dashboard/README.md

   - Output of `RECORD_EXPOSURES` is `exposures_$transmissible_condition$.csv`

 After simulation:
-- Use `epx-pop` package or `detail_agents.py` script to add human-readable details to csv file from Record_Exposures module
+- Use `epx-pop` package function or `detail_agents.py` script to add human-readable details to csv file from Record_Exposures module
 - Call Network Visualization Dashboard with `python network_dashboard.py your_detailed_csv.csv`